alshedivat/al-folio/_projects/2022_oslo_where.md

 A unit ([finn code 248049271](https://www.finn.no/realestate/homes/ad.html?finnkode=248049271)) at Søndre Nordstrand with extreme low price (3.6 million Kr) and good size (81 m2) got 8.18 points.
 Sadly, it is sold already.
 Most of the units recommend by model are sold already in the past month, which means the best-fit units are popular in some degree.

-I know there are **several issues** in my method, but I have to limit my time on this project under 30 hours.
+I know there are **several issues** in my method, but I have to limit my time on this project.
 Otherwise, **a Web-based, automating GIS-MCDA model** could be super fun for exploring dataset from Finn.

 In general, the housing price MCDA model could provide the best-fitting options for house buyers but is not capable of suggesting selling price for landlords, because personnel preferences are totally different from the market average, and the model does not count the attributions of the house itself.
 But it is still possible and fun to do price estimation after gathering more information about market average and normalizing house attributions with coefficients.